-1-Sentence-Summary: The End Of Illness will change the way that you think of sickness and health by identifying the problems with the current mindset around them and how focusing on the systems within your body instead of disease will help you make better-informed decisions that will keep you on the path of good health.
+1-Sentence-Summary: The End Of Illness will change the way you think about health by focusing on the systems within your body instead of the diseases that affect them, thus helping you make better-informed decisions to stay on the path of good health.

 Read in: 4 minutes

 All of us probably know someone who swears by some specific food that will cure anything.
 We also have seen health magazines tout the power of kale, and blogs will tell you the cure for cancer is carrot juice.
 But there isn’t one magical supplement that will make you live longer or cure diabetes.

 What works well for one person won’t work for everyone.
 But science says there are things that we can do to live a healthier, fuller life.
 In The End of Illness: How the Body Works and What Health Really Means, physician David B. Agus, reveals health gimmicks and myths to get to the simple truth about taking care of our bodies.
 He also acknowledges that health should be a very individual thing, so there isn’t a one-size-fits-all solution.